xinshuoweng/AIODrive/eval/README.md

 $ python3 traj_pred.py
 ```

 For more details about how to prepare the data (result and ground truth file), you can find instructions <a href="http://www.aiodrive.org/forecasting.html">here</a>.
-If you have further questions, you can raise an issue.